7 Things You Can't Say About China - February 18th, Hour 2

 And the amount of waste and fraud that Doge and Elon Musk have uncovered is truly shocking to the American sensibility.

-I think it's more like 30, maybe 40 percent.
+I think it's more like 30, maybe 40%.

-Billions, tens of billions in misplaced funds, eye popping sums that are lavished on foreign entities.
+Billions, tens of billions in misplaced funds, eye-popping sums that are lavished on foreign entities.

-USAID, totally out of control, thankfully now shut down, giving away boatloads of taxpayer money, like free candy, Sesame Street in Iraq, DEI in Serbia, the list goes on and on.
+USAID, totally out of control, thankfully now shut down, giving away boatloads of taxpayer money like free candy, Sesame Street in Iraq, DEI in Serbia.

 Billions in waste at the EPA.

-You know, isn't it amazing that this is now the hill that they want to die on, what will ultimately be hold hundreds and hundreds of billions of dollars waste, fraud, abuse, and corruption.
+You know, isn't it amazing that this is now the hill that they want to die on, what will ultimately be hundreds and hundreds of billions of dollars waste, fraud, abuse, and corruption.

-I've been scrolling it on television every night, and it all seems to be rooted in in this left-wing radicalism whose foundation is the Green New Deal, DEI, wokeism, transgenderism, LGBTQ plus abroad.
+I've been scrolling it on television every night, and it all seems to be rooted in this left-wing radicalism whose foundation is the Green New Deal, DEI, wokeism, transgenderism, LGBTQ plus abroad.

 It's not money that is being spent to get rid of gang members, cartel members, murderers, rapists, and known terrorists in the country.

-This is not money that is being spent to make America the most energy dominant country in the world.
+This is not money that is being spent to make America the most energy-dominant country in the world.

-I gotta take uh a quick break here, though, Greg Donald Trump is taken to the podium, and he just introduced somebody.
+Donald Trump has taken to the podium, and he just introduced somebody.

 Oh, he's signing executive orders.

-Let's listen to the government.
+Let's listen in.

 The administration's broader commitment to governmental transparency.

-What this presidential memorandum would do is require uh as waste fraud and abuse is uncovered, as programs are canceled, uh, and as ultimately as taxpayer dollars are saved.
+What this presidential memorandum would do is require as waste, fraud, and abuse is uncovered, as programs are canceled, and ultimately as taxpayer dollars are saved, this presidential memorandum would require departments and agencies to make all of the details of that freely available to the public.

 Thank you very much, Will.

-I've been saying that uh we're gonna do what we have to do, and I think uh the women and families, husbands, uh very appreciative of it.
+And I think the women and families, husbands are very appreciative of it.

-But uh that was it.
+But that was it.

-Uh, do want to say while I'm up here, I've been contacted by some of the biggest companies in the world.
+I do want to say while I'm up here, I've been contacted by some of the biggest companies in the world.

-And because of what we're doing economically and through tariffs and taxes and incentives, they want to come back into uh the United States, and we'll be announcing various very large companies, the biggest actually, and they'll be coming back having to do with chips and uh having to do also with cars and lots of other things.
+And because of what we're doing economically and through tariffs and taxes and incentives, they want to come back into the United States.

-And you read about a couple, not that I want to mention names or anything, but you read about a couple of big ones in Mexico just got canceled because they're gonna be building them in the United States, and that's very simply because of what we're doing with respect to taxes, tariffs, and incentives.
+And you read about a couple, not that I want to mention names or anything, but you read about a couple of big ones in Mexico just got canceled because they're going to be building them in the United States.

 A lot of big ones are going to be announcing.